-- 1. Should standard of care replace minimum operating standards in established in statute and rules in pharmacies and other facilities? - 2.
-Should a pharmacist's scope of practice be broadened based on self-determined education and skill, instead of detailed protocols? - 3.
-Should the Board limit discipline against pharmacists to only cases involving a pharmacist's breach of standard of care to a patient similar, to the Medical Board?
+- 1. Should standard of care replace minimum operating standards established in state statute and rules in pharmacies and other facilities?
+Should violation of a specific federal or state law still be the basis for discipline of a facility or individual license? - 2.
+Should a pharmacist's scope of practice be broadened based on self-determined education and skill, instead of detailed protocols?
+Obviously moving to a standard of care will impact the discipline of licenses but would not entail an overhaul of pharmacy law. - 3.
+Should the Board limit discipline against pharmacists or other individual licenses to only cases involving a pharmacist's breach of standard of care to a patient similar to the Medical Board?

 Final considerations from the presenters included those changes necessary to transition to a standard of care enforcement model will depend on the final determination of how to use a standard of care model in pharmacy law, and could include statutory and regulatory changes and education on the changes.
-Additionally, those under the Board's jurisdiction will continue to operate in a highly regulated industry with facilities and practitioners required to comply with federal statutes and rules (e.g., Code of Federal Regulations) impacting pharmacy practice.
+Additionally, licensees under the Board's jurisdiction will continue to operate in a highly regulated industry with facilities and practitioners required to comply with federal statutes and rules (e.g., Code of Federal Regulations) impacting pharmacy practice.
 A shift to a standard of care model will not obviate the requirement to follow federal statutes and regulations.
 Presentation slides can be accessed here.